 You can find large platters at full-service and quick-service dining locations.
 Full-service restaurants may charge a plate-splitting fee.
 If you’re eating quick-service, request extra plates to divvy up the meal.
 One place you will be unable to share is at the buffet (unless you have a child 2 and under).

 Be sure to read this post for exact recommendations on what to order at the Disneyland resort, What are the Best Meals for Sharing at the Disneyland Resort?

 Sharing is a great idea when it comes to park purchased snacks and treats as well.
 Did you know that if you buy one of those enormous candied apples, they will slice it up for you to make it easier to share?
 And buying the Kitchen Sink dessert sundae is less expensive than purchasing individual ice creams.
 You can even buy cones separately if you want to take some of the sundae and put it in a cone (which is what I did for my kid!)

 6. Get Groceries

 Getting groceries is a practical way of stretching the food budget while at the Disney parks.
 This will allow you to keep food in the hotel fridge.
-Things like milk with cereal for breakfast, fresh fruits and veggies for snacking or even frozen dinners that can be microwaved (if you hotel room has one) are all great ways to save on the cost of restaurant dining.
+Things like milk with cereal for breakfast, fresh fruits and veggies for snacking or even frozen dinners that can be microwaved (if your hotel room has a microwave) are all great ways to save on the cost of restaurant dining.